1964 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 Sid Collins served as chief announcer.
 Fred Agabashian served as "driver expert."
 Lou Palmer conducted the winner's interview in victory lane.
 The broadcast was carried by a record 558 affiliates in the United States.
-With the addition of WJAR-AM in Providence, Rhode Island, for the first time, the broadcast was carried by at least one affiliate originating in all 50 states.
-Previously, listeners in Rhode Island (and elsewhere) may have only been able to hear the broadcast from a signal from a neighboring state.
+With the addition of WJAR-AM in Providence, Rhode Island, for the first time, the broadcast was carried by at least one affiliate originating in all 50 states (listeners in that state would otherwise rely on the network's affiliates in Boston and Hartford).
 The broadcast featured a 30-minute pre-race.

 Bernie Herman departed the crew, and newcomer Chuck Marlowe was stationed at the backstretch location.
 During the broadcast, a young Donald Davidson visited the booth, and made a brief appearance for an interview.
 Charlie Brockman left the radio crew permanently in 1964 to take over anchoring the MCA closed-circuit television broadcast.
 John DeCamp joined the booth to serve as statistician.
 Other guests in the booth included Pete DePaolo, and Indiana Governor Matthew E. Welsh.